jitbit/TabUtils/README.md

 //sends a broadcast message to all tabs, including the current tab too!
 TabUtils.BroadcastMessageToAllTabs("eventName", eventDataString);

-//P.S. standard localStorage events are not sent to urent tabs, only OTHER tabs.
+//P.S. standard localStorage events are not sent to current tab, only OTHER tabs.
 //This component sends the message to ALL tabs

 </script>